Protorthodes rufula (Grote, 1874)

 Photograph copyright: Merrill A. Peterson

-Protorthodes rufula is a small light orange-gray or gray moth (FW length 12 - 15 mm) with light rimmed spots, gray-filled reniform spot, and pale lines that flies in western Oregon and Washington during the spring and fall.
+Protorthodes rufula is a small, light orange-gray or gray moth (FW length 12 - 15 mm) that flies in western Oregon and Washington during the spring and fall.
+Its forewing has light-rimmed spots, gray-filled reniform spots, and pale lines.
 The forewing color is either nearly even grayish orange-tan or gray, slightly darker and grayer on the costa, in the distal subterminal area, and in the terminal area.
 The lines are a darker shade of the ground color, double filled with a light shade of the ground.
 The antemedial line is very faint, often absent except as faint spots on the costa, gently excurved with slight notching on the veins.
 The median line is diffuse, usually faint or absent.
 The postmedial line is faint but more consistently visible than the antemedial line, weakly toothed with lines in the medial subterminal area at the tips of the teeth in most specimens, drawn toward the base on the costa, smoothly excurved around the reniform spot and gently curved to run oblique toward the base below the cell.
 The subterminal line is pale, slightly irregular with a focal offset below the apex, preceded by a shade of slightly darker ground color that is widest at the costa.
 The terminal line is barely evident.
 The fringe is slightly grayer than the terminal area.
 The spots are outlined in pale ground color.
 The orbicular spot is round or slightly ovoid, filled with the ground color.
 The reniform spot is weakly kidney-shaped or ovoid, filled with gray or rarely the ground color.
 A claviform spot is lacking.
-The hindwing is pale gray, slighty darker toward the outer margin, with a faint gray discal spot and veins.
+The hindwing is pale gray, slightly darker toward the outer margin, with a faint gray discal spot and veins.
 The hindwing fringe is whitish gray with a light gray base.
 The head and thorax are even orange-gray or gray.
 The eye is covered in fine hairs.
 The male antenna is weakly bipectinate.

 Protorthodes rufula demonstrates some geographic variation in our region.
 Specimens from the immediate Pacific Coast tend to be smaller and paler than those from further inland.
 Based on limited material, populations from the south Puget Sound region are slightly darker gray than Oregon populations and might lack an orange morph.
 Early-season individuals are more likely to be gray than late-season ones.